Ether9t/vis-ai-paper-assistant/README.md

 ﻿# paper-assistant

- please change the KEY in chat.js to use the API.
+ Please change the **KEY** in chat.js to use the Gemini 1.5 Flash API.

  #### `src/components/`